Axion Mixing in the String Axiverse: Axion mass mixing in the string axiverse

-In this section, we investigate axion mass mixing in the type IIB string axiverse.
-Based on the above discussions, we will consider the following mixing scenarios here: $1+1$, $1+2$, and $1+N$ ($N>2$), where the number 1 preceding the plus sign indicates the quantity of the QCD axion, and the numbers following the plus sign represent the quantity of ALPs.
-Notice that the $1+2$ and $1+N$ mixing scenarios considered here are proposed and studied for the first time.
-The decay constants of axions in the mixing scenarios, which originate from the type IIB string axiverse, are listed in table~\ref{tab_1}.
-Note also that the subscript ``0$"$ used hereinafter represents the QCD axion $a_0$, whereas the subscript denoting a positive real number stands for the ALP $A_i$.
-It should not be confused with the subscripts employed in the previous sections.
+In this section, we investigate axion mass mixing in the string axiverse and the conditions an axion model must fulfill in order to exhibit maximal mixing, providing a quantitative analysis.
+Based on the above discussions, we will consider the following mixing scenarios here: $1+1$, $1+2$, and $1+N$ ($N>2$), where the first number before the plus sign indicates the number of the QCD axion, and the numbers after the plus sign represent the number of ALPs.
+The decay constants of axions in the mixing scenarios, which originate from the string axiverse, are listed in table~\ref{tab_1}.
+Notice that the subscript ``0$"$ used hereinafter represents the QCD axion $a_0$, whereas the subscript denoting a positive real number stands for the ALP $A_i$.
+The subscript convention should not be confused with the subscripts employed in the previous sections.